gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 something as plain as this.
 But then she could suddenly feel the power coming out of the casket like a giant soundless heartbeat in time with the pulses of color from the machines by the pyramid.
-No---that was wrong.
+No—that was wrong.
 The *machines* were pulsing in time with the *stone*.

 She looked back just as Jaromir's patience snapped.
 "Very well.